 There are many proven ways to improve brain health (and thus memory), such as:

-- Eating a healthy diet high in real food (unprocessed) and low in processed foods and sugar.
+- Eating a healthy diet high in real food (unprocessed food) and low in processed foods and sugar.

 - Getting plenty of sleep, exercise, and mental stimulation.